StamusNetworks/suricata-language-server/README.md

 }
 ```

-The second option giving the path to suricata binary is only necessary
+The second option giving the path to Suricata binary is only necessary
 if you have a binary in a custom location.

 ## Server options